Ilse Bischoff: Personal life and family

 Bischoff was born on November 21, 1901, in New York City.
 Her birth name was Ilse Martha Bischoff.
 Her father, Ernst Bischoff (1864–1935), was a German-born chemist who founded and directed a pharmaceutical business called the Ernst Bischoff Company, Inc. Her mother was Adele Timme Bischoff (1872–1931), daughter of a German-American textile manufacturer in New York.

 Having grown up speaking German with her parents and siblings and having traveled extensively in Europe throughout her life, Bischoff later came to believe that she missed out on the immersion in American culture that was common among the artists with whom she associated.
 Still, for all the affection she felt for Munich and Paris, she said she loved New York City best.
 Responding to an oral history question in 1982, she said, "Oh, I loved New York.
 I loved New York till the day I left.
 I adored it.
 Absolute New Yorker".

 Bishoff had a younger brother, Edward Timme Bischoff (1909-1940).
 He was president of the Ernst Bischoff Company as well as a yachtsman and owner of a boatyard in Essex, Connecticut.
 Bischoff had an older sister, Carola Bischoff (1899–1984).
 Carola Bischoff married Ernst Carl Otto Friedrich von Duisburg (1884–about 1945) in 1929 and divorced him in 1932.
 In 1934 she married Harold Graves Terwilliger (1888–1976) and remained married to him until his death.
 Von Duisburg was owner of large agricultural estates in what was then Vilgelow, Germany, and is now Wielogłowy, Poland.
 Terwilliger, who was a business executive at the time of their marriage, who became president of the Ernst Bischoff Company after the death of Bischoff's brother, Edward.
 In addition of making his son the Bischoff company's president, Ernst Bischoff had put his children, once grown to adulthood, on the firm's board of directors.

 Bischoff never married.
 Late in life, she said she felt very much alone in the early 1930s after her parents had died.
 Nonetheless, she led an active social life.
 She enjoyed her membership in a private club for professional women (the Cosmopolitan Club) but disliked committee work and, partly for that reason, did not participate in artists' organizations.
 In the 1940s, Bischoff and her sister began buying fine porcelain pieces by Meissen and Nymphenburg mainly from German refugees in America.
 Eventually each of them amassed substantial collections.
-For many years, Bischoff divided her time between an apartment overlooking the East River on the 16th and 17th floors of a building in the Upper East Side of Manhattan and a brick house in Hartland, Vermont.
+For many years, Bischoff divided her time between an apartment overlooking the East River on the 16th and 17th floors of a building on the Upper East Side of Manhattan and a brick house in Hartland, Vermont.

 She died on December 6, 1990, at her home in Hartland, Vermont.